 Take the time to enjoy your food and chew it well in order to eat less.
 The slower you eat, the less calories you will consume.

 5. Add More Veggies

 With most meals, you can cut out some of the meat and carbs by supplementing with more veggies.
-Vegetables will fill you up and have less calories than meat and carbohydrates.
-You don't have to say goodbye to meat and carbs entirely, just make sure that you are utilizing portion control properly and not over-consuming on these items.
+They will still fill you up but with less calories.
+You don’t have to say goodbye to meat and carbs entirely, just make sure that you are utilizing portion control.

 Changing the number of calories you consume doesn’t have to be extremely difficult.
 You will be surprised how small changes to the meals you cook can make a substantial difference in the calories you consume.
 Eat smarter and plan your meals better to lose weight.